CharlesIXofFrance/terrarium/docs/DEVELOPMENT_GUIDELINES.md

 ### When to Add AI Context

-- All new files must include AI Context
+- All new files or older files without it must include AI Context
 - When substantially modifying existing files, add AI Context
 - When moving or renaming files, update AI Context
 - When changing a file's responsibilities, update AI Context